 The evaluation should be conducted by a qualified professional with training and experience in evaluating adolescent/adult populations.
 (Evaluators include clinical psychologists, neuro-psychologists, psychiatrists, or other relevantly trained medical doctors.
 A clinical team approach to diagnosis may also be appropriate.)

 The documentation guidelines are as follows:

-- Clearly state the name, title, and professional credentials of the evaluator (e.g., licensed psychologist); the area of specialization; and the state/province in which the individual practices.
+- Letters or other documents must be on letterhead and clearly state the name, title, and professional credentials of the evaluator (e.g., licensed psychologist); the area of specialization; and the state/province in which the individual practices.

 - Write in narrative format and include a description of the diagnostic tests, methods and/or criteria used; the specific results of the diagnostic procedures; and when available, both summary and specific test scores.
 A diagnosis alone is not sufficient information to establish eligibility or provide accommodations.

 - Describe the current substantial functional impact of the disability on a major life activity.

 - Indicate treatments, medications and/or assistive devices/services currently prescribed or in use and significant side effects that may impact physical, perceptual, behavioral or cognitive performance.

 - Describe the expected progression or stability of the impact of the disability over time, particularly the next five years.

 - Recommend accommodations, including adaptive devices, assistive services, compensatory strategies, and/or collateral support services.